Frequently Asked Questions

 Is my participation in your program confidential?

-Even though all of our care is delivered online, we must comply with federal laws and regulations that keep members’ information confidential.
+Even though all of our care is delivered online, we must comply with federal laws and regulations that keep members’ information private and secure.
 A substance use disorder treatment program such as ours cannot give out any information about a member or their health (including enrollment information, how the member is doing, their diagnosis, any test results, their medical records, etc) unless:

 The member consents in writing;